 (2) Proceedings commenced by originating summons which are brought on for hearing or further hearing in open court, may, if the Court thinks fit, be adjourned into chambers.

-3. Applications in chambers, form of
+3. Applications in chambers

-(1) An application in chambers, other than an application made by originating summons, shall be made —
+(1) If these rules do not require or authorise an application in chambers to be made in some other manner —

+(a) an application to commence proceedings in chambers must be made by originating summons; and

+(b) any other application in chambers must be made —

-(a) if it is ex parte, by motion;
+(i) if it is ex parte, by motion; or

-(b) in any other case by summons,
+(ii) in any other case, by summons.

-unless these rules require or authorise it to be made otherwise.

-(2) An application to a case management registrar in chambers under Order 4A shall be made in accordance with Order 4A rule 17.
+[(2) deleted]

 (3) An application in chambers shall state the orders that the applicant seeks and the grounds for the application.

 (4) The Court may direct notice of a motion made ex parte to be served on any person the Court thinks fit.

 [Rule 3 inserted in Gazette 28 Oct 1996 p.
 5699-700; amended in Gazette 28 Jul 2010 p.
-3467.]
+3467; 16 Aug 2017 p.
+4417-18.]

 4. Summons, form and issue of